The Best Bird-Watching Spot in Every Province

 You can’t always predict when you’ll see a bird.
 Sometimes your best bird-watching experiences are when you’re on an impromptu hike, minding your own business, with nary a feathered friend on your mind.
 Other times, it’s the place no one else knows about—somewhere you can hide out with your binoculars, a camera and snacks, and not encounter another soul.

 While spotting birds is never a guarantee, we’ve used bird sighting records compiled by bird-watchers to identify unique, beautiful and diverse spots across the country.
-So, pull on your hiking boots, grab your binoculars, and visit the best bird-watching locations in every province, recommended by Canada’s most knowledgeable birders.
+So, pull on your hiking boots, grab your binoculars, and visit the best bird-watching area in every province, recommended by Canada’s most knowledgeable birders.

-The Best Bird-Watching in Prince Edward Island
+The Best Bird-Watching Area in Prince Edward Island

 In the unlikely event that you don’t spot any birds at East Point, you can always marvel at the site’s historic lighthouse.
-The East Point Lighthouse, constructed in 1867, sits above red sandstone cliffs overlooking the sea, which might just be as majestic as a rare American White Pelican spotting.
+The East Point Lighthouse, built in 1867, sits above red sandstone cliffs overlooking the sea, which might just be as majestic as a rare American White Pelican spotting.
 (Check out more beautiful lighthouses across Canada.)

 Runner up: Prince Edward Island National Park

-The Best Bird-Watching in Manitoba
+The Best Bird-Watching Area in Manitoba

 Oak Hammock Marsh

 Nature-lovers will find their haven at this 36 square kilometre wildlife management area featuring a restored prairie marsh, aspen-oak bluff, waterfowl lure crops, artesian springs and some of Manitoba’s last remaining patches of tall-grass prairie.
 With more than 30 kilometres of trails to explore, and about 300 species of birds throughout, bird-watchers will be in awe for hours—or days.
-The most common birds you’ll encounter here are Snow Geese, Mallards, Northern Pintails and Lapland Longspurs.
+The most common birds you’ll encounter here are Snow Geese, Mallards (above), Northern Pintails and Lapland Longspurs.

 When your eyes tire of searching the skies, you can explore the grounds and water.
 There are 25 species of mammals, numerous amphibians, reptiles, and fish, and countless invertebrates that call Oak Hammock Marsh home.